8/14/2024

 Cameron Groom

 I mean, we had certainly quite a bit of variability historically within the antigen portfolio, product by product, and even lot by lot.
 We've been dialing to reduce that variability and improve margins, both with efficiencies and more intelligent pricing structures as well.
-I think we have improved things we've talked about.
-When we began focusing on this exercise, I think margins were in the high 30s.
-We've moved them up through the 40s, now into the 50s.
-It probably would be a challenge to get sustained margins across the whole portfolio, far over the 60% mark, but I think that continues to be a reasonable target for us and we'll continue working in that direction.
+I think we have improved things.
+We've talked about, you know, when we began focusing on this exercise, I think margins were in the high 30s.
+We've moved them up through the 40s now into the 50s.
+It probably would be a challenge to get sustained margins, you know, across the portfolio far over the 60% mark.
+But I think that continues to be a reasonable target for us, and we'll continue working in that direction.
 Jim, what would you want to comment there?

 speaker